festicket/front-end-meta/proposals/locale.md

 ## Problem
 Breaking our monolithic application into several different applications has many benefits.
 It also introduces many levels of complexity.
-Locale should be managed in an application context however it can be changed in controls that live in a library context.
+The currently selected locale should be managed in an application context however it can be changed in controls that live in a library context.

-## Solution
 - We need to know what the currently selected locale is.
 - We need to know what to do once the locale is changed

+## Solution:
 ### Determining the current locale
 At festicket we rely on the url to determine the currently selected locale.
 Whilst this is not perfect this **is** a business requirement.
 On an application level we will need a server-side middleware that can query the festicket API for the currently selected locale and re-write the url if required.
+This will supply us with confidence that the url is the **single source of truth** for the currently selected locale.

 ### Providing Context
 We should use providers and pass the currently selected locale into the react context tree.
 This value can then be queried by using a consumer.
-Whilst React is about to release a [new context API which](https://medium.com/dailyjs/reacts-%EF%B8%8F-new-context-api-70c9fe01596b) follows this pattern, until we can update to react 16.x.x we must model this API to facilitate an easy upgrade path.
+Whilst React is about to release a [new context API](https://medium.com/dailyjs/reacts-%EF%B8%8F-new-context-api-70c9fe01596b) which follows this pattern, until we can update to react 16.x.x we must model this API to facilitate an easy upgrade path.

 ```js
 // Node process